 (June 13, 2018) -- Two alumni and a local entrepreneur will be honored at the 2018 Alumni Gala on Saturday, Aug.
 11 at the Hyatt Hill Country Resort.
-The association will award Alumna of the Year to Linda Montgomery ’87, Alumnus of the Year to Randy Vogel ’79, and San Antonio entrepreneur David Spencer will receive the Distinguished Service Award.
+The association will award the Lifetime Achievement Award to Linda Montgomery ’87, Alumnus of the Year to Randy Vogel ’79, and San Antonio entrepreneur David Spencer will receive the Distinguished Service Award.

 The Alumna and Alumnus of the Year and Distinguished Service Award honor individuals who have made significant contributions to the university and to the UTSA Alumni Association.

 Linda Montgomery is a Life Member and a past president of the UTSA Alumni Association.
 She has also served the university on the UTSA Development Board and the UTSA Athletics Executive Advisory Council.
 She is owner and president of JLM Marketing in San Antonio.
 She is a longtime member of Rotary Club of San Antonio at The Dominion; she and her husband Jim were honored in 2008 by Rotary International for their civic work.
 She graduated from UTSA in 1987 with a bachelor’s degree in political science.

 Randy Vogel is a Life Member and served as president of the UTSA Alumni Association from 2012-2013.
 Professionally he is an audit partner with BKD San Antonio, the 10th largest CPA and advisory firm in the United States.
 His focus areas include energy and natural resources and not-for-profit and government.
 Randy is a board member with the Texas Society of CPAs and a member of the San Antonio CPA Society and the Rotary Club of San Antonio.
 He graduated from UTSA in 1979 with a bachelor’s degree in accounting.
 He and his wife Carol have three children, including two Roadrunner legacies.